F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Qualifying visa statuses: Any status from D-7 through E-7, or F-2, counts toward the 5-year clock.
 E-2 (English teacher visa) counts.
 E-9 (non-professional employment) and B/C-series tourist and short-stay statuses do not count.
 Check your ARC history: the clock runs from the date your qualifying status was first established, not from your first entry into Korea.

 Income requirement (as of April 2026): Annual income at or above 2 times Korea's per-capita GNI.
-The 2025 per-capita GNI was confirmed at KRW 52,416,000, effective for applications filed from April 1, 2026.
-This sets the F-5-1 income threshold at approximately KRW 104.8 million per year.
-This figure is updated every April.
+The 2025 per-capita GNI was confirmed at ₩52,416,000, effective for applications filed from April 1, 2026, which sets the F-5-1 income threshold at approximately ₩104,800,000 per year.
+The new GNI applies from April 1 of the year after the Bank of Korea announces it and stays in place for 12 months.
+For applications filed before April 1, 2026, immigration applies the previous figure (around ₩49,955,000 from the 2024 GNI, with a 2x threshold of around ₩99,910,000).
 Verify the current threshold at hikorea.go.kr before you apply.
 Immigration uses your year-end earned income tax certificate (근로소득 원천징수영수증), not your contract salary.
-If your income is below the threshold, an alternative is net assets of KRW 300 million or more.
+If your income is below the threshold, an alternative is net household assets at or above Korea's household-median level (around ₩300,000,000 based on the 2022 median; immigration applies the current median at the time of application, so verify at HiKorea).
 For F-5-1, spousal income can be combined toward the threshold, but your own income must account for at least 50% of the combined figure.

 Integration requirement: KIIP Level 5 certificate OR 종합평가 score of 60 or higher.
 Not TOPIK.